NVIDIA/warp/docs/modules/functions.rst

     Compute the minimum of ``value`` and ``arr[i]``, atomically update the array, and return the old value.

-    .. note:: The operation is only atomic on a per-component basis for vectors and matrices.
+    The operation is only atomic on a per-component basis for vectors and matrices.

 .. py:function:: atomic_min(arr: Array[Any], i: Int, j: Int, value: Any) -> Any